cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 This sets up all connections to Scanner (192.168.2.1) and Stimmulus computer (192.168.2.6)

-If there is any issue with the ethernet connections you will see a note stating you need to revise the connections:
+If there is any issue with the network connections you will see a note stating you need to revise the connections:

 `make sure Wi-Fi is off